 Recorded course withdrawal does not change full-time status unless the student withdraws from all courses, which indicates withdrawal from the College.

 Course Delivery Systems

 Ecclesia College has two delivery systems for its courses and degree programs.
-There is the residential face-to-face instruction, and online education.
+There is the residential face-to-face instruction at the Springdale Campus, and online education.